dohyun-cse/APMA2560-MFEM/README.md

 ## Build Serial MFEM

 ### Step 1: Install C/C++ Compiler
-Check if you have a C/C++ compiler installed on your machine:
+Check whether you have a C/C++ compiler installed on your machine:
 ```bash
 gcc --version
 make --version